Walgreens The Thread

 Though less common than other food allergies, it's possible to be allergic to any type of fruit or vegetable.
 Allergic reactions to raw fruits and vegetables are often the result of oral allergy syndrome (OAS).
 It can occur in people who have pollen allergies because allergens in certain raw fruits and vegetables are very similar to allergens in pollen.
 This is called cross-reactivity.
 When people with OAS eat a problem food, they may notice itching, tingling, swelling and redness of the lips, mouth or throat.
 Symptoms are typically mild and resolve fairly quickly on their own.

 Reactions to specific types of foods depend on the type of pollen allergy you have.
 For example, if you have an allergy to birch, you can react to peaches, celery or even almonds.
 A banana allergy can happen in those allergic to ragweed.
-If you are allergic to orchard pollen allergy, you may also have a tomato allergy.
+People with allergies to some grasses may also have a tomato or melon allergy.

 Cross-reactivity can also occur between certain fruits and latex.
 Latex allergies are commonly associated with avocado allergies and banana allergies.